Bressam/Bressam/README.md

  - UI/UX design and components creation on Figma;
  - Android and Flutter, even tough I don't plan to work with it, the main focus is to keep improving communication with other stack teams from work, it already showed results on meetings;
  - Backend development, Kotlin and Java with springboot.
 Besides helping to understand how backend works, it is very important for personal projects;

-### ⚡ Fun fact
-I always worked on companies all around the globe, both in-office and remotely.
-In 2023 I traveled to Taiwan to have an week of work in-office with our important client, that improved our company trust and confidence on our deliveries.

 ### 📫 Reach me out
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-giovanne_bressam-3a1d42)](https://www.linkedin.com/in/giovanne-bressam/)